yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    >
    > If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

-6. Within the output, locate and copy the value of the `ipAddress` property below the `PublicIpAddresses` field.
+6. Within the output, locate and copy the value of the `ipAddress` property below the `PublicIPAddresses` field.
 Paste the value into a text editor, such as Notepad.exe, for later reference.

    ![The output from the az vm list-ip-addresses command is displayed in the Cloud Shell, and the public IP address for the SqlServer2008 VM is highlighted.](media/cloud-shell-az-vm-list-ip-addresses.png "Azure Cloud Shell")